Fidelity vs Schwab Comparison

 Fourth, Let’s Examine Their Mobile Apps

-Fidelity’s app includes many of the same tools, such as fingerprint sign-in, mobile check deposit, bill pay, horizontal charting, and an AI.
-Options and funds each have their own trade forms.
+Fidelity’s app has a lot of the same features that Schwab’s regular app has.
+These resources include Touch ID, mobile check deposit, bill pay, horizontal charting, and an AI.
+Mutual funds and options have discrete order tickets.

-Both apps feature a lot of educational and market content, including streaming video, podcasts, and articles.
+Both apps have tons of educational materials and market news resources, including live video streaming, podcasts, articles, and more.

 Winner: Very close